MicrosoftDocs/windows-itpro-docs/windows/keep-secure/dashboard-windows-defender-advanced-threat-protection.md

 From the **Dashboard** you will see aggregated events to facilitate the identification of significant events or behaviors on a machine.
 You can also drill down into granular events and low-level indicators.

-It also has clickable tiles that give visual cues on the overall health status of your organization.
+It also has clickable tiles that give visual cues on the overall health state of your organization.
 Each tile opens a detailed view of the corresponding overview.

 ## ATP alerts
 You can view the overall number of active ATP alerts from the last 30 days in your network from the **ATP alerts** tile.
 Alerts are grouped into **New** and **In progress**.